Famous Rivers in Ottawa and their Tributaries

 6.4 Ecology

 The river and its surrounding watershed support various flora and fauna.
-It has a vast population of fish.
-The wetlands and forests on the shore of the river is a shelter for wild animal and birds.
+It has a vast population of fish—the wetlands and forests on the river’s shore shelter wild animals and birds.

 The conservation effort aims to protect and preserve the ecosystem of the river and its surrounding wetlands and forests.